As Brittney Griner visits a medical facility in Texas, one of the 'Citgo 6' says reintegration after captivity can be difficult - KESQ

 Two months after his release, Toledo described the challenges he has faced with returning to regular daily life — hurdles he didn’t think about when he was first freed — and the advice he has for Griner.

 “When I just landed in San Antonio … I felt great to taste the freedom and the smell of freedom.
 And you never think about any aspects as a consequence of your captivity.
-But as the time passed by, as you start getting into the normal life, you notice that reintegration means a challenge,” he explained
+But as the time passed by, as you start getting into the normal life, you notice that reintegration means a challenge,” he told CNN’s Pamela Brown.

 Having spent five years in captivity, Toledo has had to rebuild relationships with family members, including grandchildren who were only babies when he was detained.